This post may contain affiliate links.

 The design was created to resemble an ancient Roman bathhouse – or at least a 19th century interpretation of one.

 Interestingly (at least I find it interesting) is the fact that the Kaiser-Friedrich-Therme is built on the site of the original Roman baths, which means you are seriously soaking up history here.
-So what’s not to like?
+What’s not to like?

 Well.
 You might not like the fact that the Kaiser-Friedrich-Therme is clothing free, a smaller version of the famed Roman-Irish Friedrichsbad in the spa town of Baden-Baden.